AlMamun09/C-Sharp-Course-Project-NSF/README.md

 ---

-## 🚀 Features Implemented (As of September 5, 2025)
+## 🚀 Core Features & Functionality (As of September 6, 2025)

+### ✅ Unified Dashboard Experience
+- **Consistent UI/UX**: A professional, fixed-sidebar dashboard layout has been implemented for all user roles (Admin, Service Provider, and User), creating a cohesive and application-like feel.
+- **Role-Based Navigation**: Each dashboard sidebar is tailored with links and actions specific to the user's role.

 ### ✅ Administrator Panel
-* **Secure Dashboard**: Access protected via ASP.NET Core Identity roles.
+- **Secure Dashboard**: Access protected via ASP.NET Core Identity roles.
-* **Service Category Management**: Full CRUD functionality for service categories, including image uploads, priority ordering, and the ability to toggle a category's active/inactive status.
+- **Service Category Management**: Full CRUD functionality for service categories, including image uploads, priority ordering, and toggling active/inactive status.
-* **Category Request Workflow**: Admins can review, approve, or deny new category suggestions submitted by providers.
+- **Category Request Workflow**: Admins can review, approve, or deny new category suggestions submitted by providers, triggering automated notifications.
-* **User Management**: A comprehensive dashboard with a tabbed interface to view and manage Service Providers and Regular Users separately.
-Admins can view user details and perform secure deletions that cascade to remove all associated provider data (services, images, etc.).
+- **User Management**: A comprehensive dashboard with a tabbed interface to view and manage Service Providers and Regular Users separately.

 ### ✅ Service Provider Portal
-* **Provider Dashboard**: A central hub displaying the provider's business profile.
-* **Profile Management**: Full CRUD functionality for a provider's business profile, including business name, address, hours, description, and profile picture.
+- **Profile Management**: Full CRUD functionality for a provider's business profile.
-* **Complete Service Management**: Full CRUD for service listings.
+- **Complete Service Management**: Full CRUD for service listings, including:
-    * **Image Gallery**: Support for multiple image uploads and deletion of specific images.
+    - **Multi-Image Gallery**: Providers can upload multiple images and delete specific ones.
-    * **Flexible Pricing**: Services can have a fixed price or be marked as "Negotiable," with the UI and validation logic adapting accordingly.
+    - **Flexible Pricing**: Services can have a fixed price or be marked as "Negotiable".
-* **Interactive Notifications**: An automated toast notification system alerts providers when their category requests are approved or denied.
+- **Booking Management**: Providers can view all incoming booking requests on their dashboard, see customer details (including profile picture), and **Approve** or **Reject** requests.

-### ✅ Public User Features
+### ✅ User Dashboard & Public Pages
-* **Role-Based Authentication**: A unified registration and login system that intelligently redirects users (Admin, Provider, User) to the correct dashboard.
-* **Interactive Homepage**: A modern landing page featuring a prominent search bar and an auto-scrolling visual category browser.
+- **Interactive Homepage**: A modern landing page featuring a search bar and an auto-scrolling visual category browser.
-* **Service Discovery**: Users can find services by searching, browsing categories, or viewing featured services on the homepage.
-* **Detailed Service Pages**: Each service has a full detail page featuring an **image gallery carousel**, description, provider information, and a list of other services from the same provider.
-* **Modern UI/UX**:
-    * **Custom Branding**: A professional and consistent look and feel with a custom color palette and typography.
-    * **Enhanced Service Cards**: Services are displayed on modern cards showing the service image, provider details (name and picture), provider location, business hours, and join date.
-    * **Toast Notifications**: A non-intrusive toast notification system provides feedback for successful actions.
+- **AJAX-Powered "Load More"**: Service lists on the homepage, search results, and category pages now load dynamically without a full page refresh.
+- **Booking Workflow**: Users can request a service using a user-friendly date/time picker, see the status of their requests ("Pending Approval", "Approved", etc.) on their "My Bookings" page, and receive notifications.
+- **Profile Management**: Users have a dedicated "My Profile" page to view their details and access actions like editing their profile or upgrading to a provider account.

 ---

 ## 📌 Future Roadmap

-### 💳 PRIORITY 1: Booking & Payment System
+### 💳 PRIORITY 1: Complete Booking & Payment System
-* **Booking Workflow**: Implement a complete system for users to book services from providers.
-* **Stripe Integration**: Integrate Stripe to handle payments for bookings securely.
-* **Booking Management**: Add new sections to the User and Provider dashboards to view and manage upcoming and past bookings.
+- **Implement Customer Actions**: Wire up the "Cancel Booking" functionality for users.
+- **Integrate Stripe**: Implement the "Pay Now" feature for approved bookings using Stripe Checkout.
+- **Complete the Lifecycle**: Add functionality for providers to mark a confirmed booking as "Completed".
+- **Payment Confirmation**: Create success/failure pages for payment redirects and update booking status via Stripe Webhooks.

 ### ⭐ PRIORITY 2: Trust & Credibility Features
-* **Ratings & Reviews**: Allow users to leave ratings and written reviews for services they have booked.
+- **Ratings & Reviews**: Allow users to leave ratings and written reviews for services they have booked.
-* **Provider Ratings**: Display average provider ratings on service cards and provider profiles.
+- **Public User Profile**: Build the public-facing user profile page that providers can view, including the user's booking statistics (total requested, confirmed, etc.).

 ### 📍 PRIORITY 3: Location-Based Discovery
-* **Core Feature**: Replace the "Featured Services" section with "Your Nearest Services".
-* **Geocoding Integration**: Integrate the **LocationIQ** API to convert user and provider addresses into latitude and longitude coordinates upon registration and profile updates.
+- **Geocoding Integration**: Integrate the **LocationIQ** API to convert user and provider addresses into latitude and longitude coordinates.
-* **Distance-Based Sorting**: All service lists (homepage, search results, category pages) will be sorted by proximity to the logged-in user, from nearest to farthest.
+- **Distance-Based Sorting**: All service lists will be sorted by proximity to the logged-in user.
-* **Data Model Update**: The `ApplicationUser` model will be updated to store coordinates.

 ---